OmShende26/Assignment-7/README.md

 ## Name: Om Vijay Shende
 ## Roll No: CE22B083

-Assignment-7 Repository
-│
-├── Assignmen 7.ipynb
+- `Assignmen 7.ipynb`
-│   └── Notebook for multi-class model selection with ROC and Precision-Recall curves on land cover data │
+  Contains the Jupyter notebook that performs multi-class model selection using ROC and Precision-Recall curves, focusing on a land cover classification task.

-└── README.md
-    └── Detailed information about the repository
+- `README.md`
+  Contains detailed information related to this repository, including project overview, usage, requirements, and output descriptions.

 ***